Our Research

 Enable carbon-optimized bioremediation and bioproduction.

-Our lab operates across the molecular, system, and process scales to enable novel bioprocesses for climate change mitigation and adaptation.
+Our lab operates across the molecular, system, and process scales to enable novel bioprocesses to capture, concentrate, and convert human-made materials to solve global challenges in human and planet health.
 These scales build on a body of work in pathway prototyping and enzyme discovery, informing cellular pathway and strain design, studying physiochemical impacts on enzymatic cascades, and developing high-throughput, machine-learning aided engineering—working together to address scientific and technological gaps in engineering biology for sustainability.
-We have projects in the lab focused on increasing our ability to biorecover from waste, biorecycle waste materials, and biocapture waste carbon.
+We have projects in the lab focused on increasing our ability to biorecover critical minerals, biorecycle carbon, and biomanufacture of new materials and medicines.

 Biorecover

-We are engineering bioprocesses for selective biomining from waste.
+We are engineering bioprocesses for selective biomining from waste streams.

 Biorecycle

-We are building enzymatic cascades for on-demand mixed waste processing.
+We are building enzymatic cascades for waste processing and atmospheric carbon transformation.

 Check out our latest publications